 Ramp Magnitude = (MWT‐4 – MWT‐60)*0.59

-(MWT‐4 – MWT‐60) represents the MW ramp the generator resource/generator facility for a full minute prior to the FME.
+(MWT‐4 – MWT‐60) represents unit’s MW ramp for a full minute prior to the FME.
 The factor 0.59 adjusts this full minute ramp to represent the ramp that should have been achieved during the post‐perturbation measurement period.

 Expected Primary Frequency Response (EPFR)

-For all Generation Resources, SOTGs, SOTSGs, and Controllable Load Resources, the ideal Expected PFR (EPFRideal) is calculated as the difference between the EPFRpost‐perturbation and the EPFRpre‐perturbation.
+For all Generation Resources, ESRs, SOTGs, SOTSGs, and Controllable Load Resources, the ideal Expected PFR (EPFRideal) is calculated as the difference between the EPFRpost‐perturbation and the EPFRpre‐perturbation.

 When the frequency is outside the Governor Dead-Band and above 60Hz: